‘Bold And The Beautiful’ Spoilers Week Of August 13: Steffy Invites Taylor To Wedding, Hope & Liam Make Love

 Liam will ask Wyatt (Darin Brooks) to be his best man.
 However, Wyatt will share some hard-earned wisdom with his brother.

 Liam and Hope will invite Steffy to the wedding.
 Steffy will invite her mother as her plus one, and Brooke will not like this at all.
-Inquisitr reports that Hunter Tylo will return as Dr. Taylor Hayes.
+The Inquisitr reports that Hunter Tylo will return as Dr. Taylor Hayes.

 Friday, August 17